-This unit gives an overview of the disciplines of formation for the practice of spiritual care.
-Theological and philosophical aspects of care are presented, and personal and spiritual formation sessions focus on the student’s spiritual care identity, skill development and reflective practice.
-Small group sessions and verbatim supervision provide an introduction to basic counselling skills in the context of the practice of spiritual care and offer opportunities to practice and obtain feedback on those skills.
+This unit gives an overview of the disciplines of formation for the practice of pastoral and spiritual care.
+Theological and philosophical aspects of care are presented, and the elements of formation required to develop the student’s spiritual care identity, skill development and reflective capability are explored.
+Small group sessions and verbatim supervision provide an introduction to basic listening skills in the context of the practice of spiritual care.

 Demonstrate integration of experience, listening-skills development and theological reflection as the foundational elements of reflective practice that embodies safe, sustainable and professionally-responsive care.

-Outline and critically engage current spiritual care themes in a variety of settings.
+Outline and reflect on current spiritual care themes in a variety of settings.

-Identify and critically reflect on historical and textual examples of the practice of spiritual care from a variety of spiritual and religious traditions.
+Identify and reflect on personal examples of the practice of spiritual care.

-Lectures to the whole group with opportunity for dialogue groups and discussion times.
-Participation in a supervised group with a focus on a personal spiritual care encounter presented through a verbatim process.
-A series of practical workshops (with input and Notes and skill development) on listening skills.
+Weekly pre-recorded lectures and readings online.
+Weekly synchronous tutorial sessions with opportunity for dialogue groups and discussion times.
+Participation in peer supervision group with a focus on a spiritual care encounter presented through a verbatim process.
+A series of practical workshops on listening skills.

 Book Report (1000 words)